 Flash point and fire point:

 Flash point referred as the minimum temperature at which fuel gets available for ignition in the evaporated state.
-Flash point of the petrol is 430 degree C, and it is the 520-950 degree C for Diesel.
+This point of the petrol is 430 degree C, and it is the 520-950 degree C for Diesel.
 Fire point is the temperature at which vapor of the fuel tends to burn for the minimum five second.
 The fire point of petrol as well as Diesel is higher by 10 degree then flash point.

 Octane and cetane rating: